kuzzleio/documentation/src/core/1/api/api-reference/controller-bulk/import/index.md

 Returns an object containing 2 properties:
   - `items`: array containing the list of executed queries result, in the same order than in the query
-  - `errors`: boolean indicating if some error occured during the bulk
+  - `errors`: boolean indicating if some error occured during the import

 Each query result contains the following properties: